-Other than to the extent described in "Risk Factors - Risks Relating to Türkiye" and "Risk Factors - Risks Relating to the Group and its Business" in the Base Prospectus (as supplemented hereby), there has been: (a) no material adverse change in the prospects of the Issuer since 31 December 2022, (b) no significant change in the financial performance of the Group since 30 June 2023 to the date of this Supplement and (c) no significant change in the financial position of the Group since 30 June 2023.
+Other than to the extent described in "Risk Factors - Risks Relating to Türkiye" and "Risk Factors - Risks Relating to the Group and its Business" in the Base Prospectus (as supplemented hereby), there has been: (a) no material adverse change in the prospects of the Issuer since 31 December 2022, (b) no significant change in the financial performance of the Group since 30 September 2023 to the date of this Supplement and (c) no significant change in the financial position of the Group since 30 September 2023.
+Except as disclosed in this Supplement, there has been no significant new factor, material mistake or material inaccuracy relating to information included in the Base Prospectus since the publication of the First Supplement.